 The first mission is to linearize the thermistor output.
 While this is a classic microprocessor application I’ve decided to stick with an analogue electronic approach for now.
 The resistance temperature characteristic of my particular thermistor is shown in Figure 5.
 By selecting appropriate series and parallel resistors we can optimize a nearly linear voltage response over the temperature range of interest.

 Figure 5.
 Near-Linear Response from NTC Thermistor

 Graphs 3, 4 and 5 provide sufficient information for establishing a closed loop proportional controller design.
 The initial overshoot dictates that we start to proportionally reduce power to the element about 30°C below the set point.
 Any less and we can anticipate overshoot.
 The power control cycle needs to be long compared with the mains frequency and short compared with the thermal lag.
 A ramp cycle time of about 3 seconds should be a good compromise.

 I have made a thermal model of the existing hot plate by accounting for the lag time, thermal inertia and simultaneous cooling using simple linear relationships at 30 second intervals.
 This thermal model can also be applied to the proposed proportional controller to predict its performance.
 The set temperature was 125°C. The results are shown in Figure 6.
 For such a crude model the cyclic behaviour of the thermostat (red line) compares quite closely with the actual performance shown in Figure 3.
 Note also the 30 s thermal lag at the beginning of the heating cycle.
-The model could be significantly improved by making the heating and cooling rates non-linear and dependant on the hot plate temperature.
+The model could be significantly improved by making the heating and cooling rates non-linear and dependent on the hot plate temperature.
 The model would then predict a significant increase in initial temperature rise as shown in Figure 4.

 Figure 6.
 Modelled Performance